RoadrunnerWMC/Cobra/readme.md

-Also, keep in mind that this is very unfinished -- for example, as I write this, NSMBW only partially works, I haven't started on NSMB2 at all yet, and there's no way to load your .wms files into any of the three games. ...So don't expect very much to work just yet.
+Also, keep in mind that this is very unfinished -- for example, as I write this, NSMBW only partially works, I haven't started on NSMB2 at all yet, and there's no way to load your .wmsc files into any of the three games. ...So don't expect very much to work just yet.

 ## World map scripts?